U.S. in Balochistan Secures CPEC and Oil, Reshaping Geopolitics

 - Russia seeks long-dreamed-of access to warm waters.

-India’s Waning Strategic Value
+India’s Fading Strategic Value

 Benefits to Pakistan